hortonworks/ccp-chain-parsing/parser-chains-core/README.md

     .build();
 ```

-By convention, the first `Message` passed into a parser chain should define the field `original_string` with the input that needs parsed.
-That being said, there is nothing in the API that requires or enforces this convention.

 ### ChainBuilder

 Provides a fluent API for the construction of a parser chain.
 This abstracts and simplifies the construction of parser chains, hiding an implementation which composes many `ChainLink` and `Parser` objects into a single parser chain.
 In this sense, it is optional.